marfarma/wordpress-seo/readme.txt

 Combined, this plugin makes sure that your content is the type of content search engines will love!

 = Technical WordPress Search Engine Optimization = While out of the box WordPress is pretty good for SEO, it needs some tweaks here and there.
-This plugin guides you through some of the settings needed, for instance by reminding you to enable pretty permalinks.
+This WordPress SEO plugin guides you through some of the settings needed, for instance by reminding you to enable pretty permalinks.
 But it also goes beyond that, by automatically optimizing and inserting the meta tags and link elements that Google and other search engines like so much:

 = Meta & Link Elements =
 With the WordPress SEO plugin you can control which pages Google shows in its search results and which pages it doesn't show.
 By default, it will tell search engines to index all of your pages, including category and tag archives, but only show the first pages in the search results.
 It's not very useful for a user to end up on the third page of your "personal" category, right?

 WordPress itself only shows canonical link elements on single pages, WordPress SEO makes it output canonical link elements everywhere.
-Google has recently announced they would also use `rel="next"` and `rel="prev"` link elements in the `head` section of your paginated archives, this plugin adds those automatically, see [this post](http://yoast.com/rel-next-prev-paginated-archives/ title="rel=”next” & rel=”prev” for paginated archives") for more info.
+Google has recently announced they would also use `rel="next"` and `rel="prev"` link elements in the `head` section of your paginated archives, this plugin adds those automatically, see [this post](http://yoast.com/rel-next-prev-paginated-archives/ title="rel=next & rel=prev for paginated archives") for more info.

 = XML Sitemaps =
 WordPress SEO has the most advanced XML Sitemaps functionality in any WordPress plugin.
 Once you check the box, it automatically creates XML sitemaps and notifies Google & Bing of the sitemaps existence.
 These XML sitemaps include the images in your posts & pages too, so that your images may be found better in the search engines too.

 These XML Sitemaps will even work on large sites, because of how they're created, using one index sitemap that links to sub-sitemaps for each 1,000 posts.
 They will also work with custom post types and custom taxonomies automatically, while giving you the option to remove those from the XML sitemap should you wish to.

+Because of using [XSL stylesheets for these XML Sitemaps](http://yoast.com/xsl-stylesheet-xml-sitemap/), the XML sitemaps are easily readable for the human eye too, so you can spot things that shouldn't be in there.

 = RSS Optimization =
 Are you being outranked by scrapers?
 Instead of cursing at them, use them to your advantage!
 By automatically adding a link to your RSS feed pointing back to the original article, you're telling the search engine where they should be looking for the original.
-This increases your own chance of ranking for your chosen keywords and gets rid of scrapers in one go!
+This way, the WordPress SEO plugin increases your own chance of ranking for your chosen keywords and gets rid of scrapers in one go!

 = Breadcrumbs =
 If your theme is compatible, like most [Genesis](http://yoast.com/wp-theme/genesis/ "Genesis Theme Review by Yoast") and [WooThemes](http://yoast.com/out/woothemes) themes are for instance, you can use the built-in Breadcrumbs functionality.
 This allows you to create an easy navigation that is great for both users and search engines and will support the search engines in understanding the structure of your site.